JayG67/cruise/README.md

 * Enterprise-style layered testing architecture
 * API contract validation and negative-path testing
 * Unit, integration, and end-to-end UI testing
-* API-driven Cypress testing using live application data
+* API-driven Cypress testing using controlled mocked responses and live application behavior where appropriate
 * Validation middleware and schema enforcement
 * CI-driven quality gates and automated validation
 * Real-world test architecture and maintainable automation patterns
 * Practical full-stack engineering with quality-first design
+* Incremental UI feature delivery with test coverage added alongside functionality

-Rather than relying on sample applications, this project was intentionally designed and developed as a controlled environment for implementing modern QA engineering practices, tooling, and automation strategies.
+Rather than relying on sample applications, this project was intentionally designed and developed as a controlled environment for implementing modern QA engineering practices, tooling, automation strategies, and portfolio-quality engineering workflows.

 This repository reflects the mindset of a: